ksedgwic/lightning-pos/assembly.md

 #### Attach the Cover

+1. Press the rubber feet into the back cover.

-1. Attach the cover to the back with the screws.
+2. Attach the cover to the back with the screws.